 Learn more about working with students with special educational needs.

-Learning outcomes: - Describe the fundamentals of special education; - Identify the main types of disabilities encountered in the mainstream classroom; - Describe the main types of disabilities encountered in the mainstream classroom; - Generate a basic individual education plan for a student with special educational needs; - List practical strategies for assisting and teaching students with special educational needs;
+After studying ALISON's special educational needs course you will learn: - Describe the fundamentals of special education - Identify and describe the main types of disabilities encountered in the classroom - Generate a basic individual education plan for a student with special educational needs.